Updated August 20th, 2022 by Travel the Greek Way

 - The French School (1860)

-For your first day, you can swim in the Blue Flag awarded beach of Chrysi Akti (Golden Sand) beach, only 3 km west of Chania.
+One of the best beaches near Chania town is the Blue Flag awarded beach of Chrysi Akti (Golden Sand) beach, only 3 km west of Chania.
 The waters are excellent, with a well-organized beach with sunbeds, umbrellas, changing rooms, showers, and a lifeguard.
-Take a taxi or take a public bus to get very easily there.
+Take a taxi or take a public bus to get easily there.

 The exotic Balos Beach is at the northwesternmost point of Crete and 52km/32 mi from Chania.
 Balos beach has soft white sand, shallow turquoise, and emerald-green waters.
 All the words of this world will not prepare you for the breathtaking view when you get there.